 It was bitterly cold.
 An old man carefully walked along an empty road, hugging his coat closer to him and warming his hands with his steamy breath.
 His eyes darted back and forth, watching out for something, a thing that clearly wasn't there.
 The sky was gray and the old city was deserted.
 Nobody had lived here for years and every decaying structure was proof of it.
 Still, he felt like something was horribly wrong here.
 Something out of the normal was about to happen.
-He was horrified, like something was about to change the course of history forever.
+He was terrified, like something was about to change the course of history forever.
 He had to assure himself it couldn't be true.
 It was completely absurd.

 Sure, it was not uncommon for the crazy inventor to disappear for months at a time; however, this time was different.
 He had always burst in through the front doors of his house at the most unexpected times, bringing in the strangest contraptions that anyone had ever seen, and babbling nonstop about things he had never heard of before.
 It was both annoying and amusing at the same time.
 His prolonged absence now felt inexplicable.